Chuck Tanner: Chicago White Sox

-Both Tanner and Roland Hemond joined the Chicago White Sox from the Angels on September 4, 1970 when general manager Stu Holcomb hired them as manager and director of player personnel respectively.
+Both Tanner and Roland Hemond joined the Chicago White Sox from the Angels on September 4, 1970, when general manager Stu Holcomb hired them as manager and director of player personnel respectively.
 Tanner, who signed a two-year contract, replaced Don Gutteridge who had been dismissed two days prior.
-Due to the Islanders qualifying for the PCL championship series, he wasn't able to make his White Sox managerial debut until September 15, necessitating Bill Adair to serve in the interim.
+Due to the Islanders qualifying for the PCL championship series, he was unable to make his White Sox managerial debut until September 15, requiring Bill Adair to serve in the interim.
 Tanner did not retain Adair for his staff after the season, but he named Al Monchak and Joe Lonnett as his first- and third-base coaches respectively on October 2, 1970.
-All three would serve in similar capacities together with the White Sox (1971–75), Oakland Athletics (1976) and Pittsburgh Pirates (1977–84), with Monchak continuing as Tanner's first-base coach with the Atlanta Braves from 1986 to 1988.
+All three went on to serve in similar capacities together with the White Sox (1971–75), Oakland Athletics (1976) and Pittsburgh Pirates (1977–84), with Monchak continuing as Tanner's first-base coach with the Atlanta Braves from 1986 to 1988.

 With the White Sox, Tanner managed such star players as Wilbur Wood, Carlos May, Bill Melton, and the temperamental Dick Allen, who like Tanner was a native of Lawrence County, Pennsylvania by way of Wampum.
 His most successful season with the Sox came in 1972, when he managed them to a close second-place finish behind the eventual World Series champion Oakland Athletics in the American League (AL) Western Division.
 The pitching staff was led by 24-game winner Wood, whom Tanner had converted from a reliever to a starter.
 According to Tommy John, "Tanner never liked to use a knuckleballer in relief, because of the way the knuckler danced and moved all over.
 He solved that by making Wood a starter."
 Tanner was voted that year's The Sporting News Manager of the Year Award.
-He also converted Rich "Goose" Gossage from a starting pitcher to a reliever, a role that would lead Gossage to the Hall of Fame.
+He also converted Rich "Goose" Gossage from a starting pitcher to a reliever, a role that led Gossage to the Hall of Fame.
 He finished his White Sox career with a record of 401 wins and 414 losses.
 Tanner was replaced by Paul Richards on December 17, 1975.
 Bill Veeck, who had repurchased the White Sox, invited Tanner to remain in the organization in a different capacity, but the offer was declined.
 Tanner still had to be paid $60,000 in each of three remaining years of his White Sox contract.

 John said that "Chuck Tanner once told me he never forgot the fact that he was a player.
 When he became a manager, he remembered how he wanted his manager to treat him."